kimwalisch/primesieve/examples/README.md

 -----------------------------------------

-Open a Visual Studio Command Prompt and `cd' into the primesieve (parent) directory.
-Then run the commands below:
+Open a Visual Studio Command Prompt and `cd' into the primesieve (parent) directory, then run the commands:

 ```sh
 > nmake -f Makefile.msvc